EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * X_U - the x-coordinate of the ephemeral public key of Party U
 * HKDFs_U - supported ECDH-SS w/ HKDF algorithms, in order of decreasing preference
 * AEADs_U - supported AEAD algorithms, in order of decreasing preference
-* KID - identifier of the pre-shared key
+* KID - bstr enabling the retrieval of the pre-shared key
 * UAD_1 - bstr containing unprotected opaque application data

 ### Party U Processing of Message 1